sralex/rir-generator/python/README.md

 pip install ./python
 ```

-This works well in linux :) enojoy
+This works well in linux :) enjoy